-If you’re a cocktail connoisseur, you’re probably familiar with the Moscow Mule.
+If you’re a cocktail connoisseur, you’re probably familiar with the classic Moscow Mule recipe.
 But have you had the pleasure of meeting the rest of the Mule family?
-Try out these five Moscow Mule variations, and discover what makes each one distinctively delicious.
+Try out five of the best Moscow Mule variations, and discover what makes each one distinctively delicious...

 The Gin-Gin Mule (AKA, the London Mule)

-There are two ‘gins’ in this classic cocktail, which inspired the name – the botanical spirit as we know (and love) it.
-And the ginger beer, a staple flavour of the Mule family.
+There are two ‘gins’ in this classic cocktail, both which inspired the name; the botanical spirit we know (and love) and the ginger beer, a staple flavour of the Mule family.
 This winning combination makes for a light, herbal aroma.

-To make a Gin-Gin Mule, simply swap the vodka in the original recipe for gin.
-Our favourite has got to be Hendrick’s, a premium English gin made with 11 different botanicals.
+To make a Gin-Gin Mule, simply swap the vodka in the original recipe for gin, our favourite has got to be Hendrick’s - a premium Scottish gin made with 11 different botanicals.

 Ever heard about the rule that states Champagne is only legit if it’s made in the region of Champagne?
-Well, it’s a similar story for Tequila and Mezcal, which can only be made in certain parts of Mexico.
+Well, it’s a similar story for types of Tequila and Mezcal; they can only be produced in certain parts of Mexico.
 These strict rules are great news for bartenders – it means every drop we drink is only ever the good stuff.

 When you think of Kentucky bourbon, scenes of a roaring fire, a crystal glass and fancy velvet armchair probably spring to mind.
 But when combined with zingy lime and spicy ginger beer, the warm, smooth bourbon can make up one of the freshest Moscow Mule variations there are.
 To make this cocktail, just replace the vodka with a bourbon whiskey.